-Studying Political Science at Gonzaga offers students a dynamic blend of classical liberal arts education and cutting edge social science.
+Studying Political Science at Gonzaga offers you a dynamic blend of classical liberal arts education and cutting-edge social science.

-The faculty aim to develop our students’ theoretical knowledge about politics and their ability to identify political values and make sound political judgments.
-They value the ability to write and speak coherently, logically and persuasively about politics.
-They also strive to cultivate public-spirited participation in civic affairs and to prepare Political Science students for careers in politics, the non-profit sector, legal professions and international affairs.
+Our faculty develops theoretical knowledge about politics, ability to identify political values, and to make sound political judgments.
+We value the ability to write and speak coherently, logically and persuasively about politics, and also strive to cultivate public-spirited participation in civic affairs and to prepare our graduates for careers in politics, the nonprofit sector, legal professions and international affairs.

 Many Political Science majors find majors or minors in International Studies, Environmental Studies and Women's and Gender Studies, excellent complements to their Political Science courses.